Viewing git commit Results Split by Time Range

 8

-# current branch
+# Current branch only

 git shortlog -sne --since={$date} --before={$date} | awk '{sum += $1} END {print sum}'